Zijun-Deng/ML-NSGA-PSA-carbon-capture/readme.md

 # Supplementary information for
-### *Designing Metal-Organic Frameworks for Carbon Capture Using Multi-Scale Approaches with Machine Learning and Multi-Objective Optimization*
+### *Multi-Scale Computational Design of Metal-Organic Frameworks for Carbon Capture Using Machine Learning and Multi-Objective Optimization*

 *Zijun Deng, Lev Sarkisov*

-This repository contains the scripts to the article *Designing Metal-Organic Frameworks for Carbon Capture Using Multi-Scale Approaches with Machine Learning and Multi-Objective Optimization* by Zijun Deng and Lev Sarkisov.
+This repository contains the scripts to the article *Multi-Scale Computational Design of Metal-Organic Frameworks for Carbon Capture Using Machine Learning and Multi-Objective Optimization* by Zijun Deng and Lev Sarkisov.

 Note: